Monokuma: Video games and anime

-Monokuma's second appearance was in Danganronpa 2: Goodbye Despair (2012) where it is again used as a disguise by the mastermind.
-After commandeering an apparent school trip of 16 Hope's Peak Academy students to Jabberwock Island and turning it into a killing game, Monokuma reveals to the students that their memories had been wiped by the Future Foundation and their apparent rabbit teacher Usami, turning her into a "sister" figure he dubs Monomi.
+Monokuma's second appearance was in Danganronpa 2: Goodbye Despair (2012), where it is again used as a disguise by the mastermind.
+After commandeering an apparent school trip of 16 Hope's Peak Academy students to Jabberwock Island and turning it into a killing game, Monokuma reveals to the students that their memories had been wiped by the Future Foundation, and that their apparent rabbit teacher, Usami, had been turned into a 'sister' figure he dubs Monomi.
 After all but five students are killed, Monokuma invites the remaining students into a glitching Hope's Peak Academy trial grounds for a graduation ceremony, where they are revealed to be computer avatar copies of the Remnants of Despair, followers of Junko Enoshima and Ultimate Despair who had been captured by Makoto Naegi and the other survivors of the first killing game in the hope of replacing their memories with those of their younger selves to redeem them and save them from the despair brainwashing done by Junko Enoshima, instead of executing them per the Future Foundation's orders and turning them into martyrs.
-Monokuma himself is revealed to contain an A.I. copy of Junko's consciousness which she had copied using Alter Ego in the climax of the previous game, inserted into the game by Ultimate Despair leader and true mastermind Izuru Kamukura under the guise of Hajime Hinata.
+Monokuma himself is revealed to contain an A.I. copy of Junko's consciousness, which she had copied using Alter Ego in the climax of the previous game, inserted into the game by Ultimate Despair leader and true mastermind Izuru Kamukura under the guise of Hajime Hinata.
 After shedding the form of Monokuma, the new Alter Ego Junko reveals their plan to supposedly be to insert copies of herself into the deceased Remnants' bodies on their escape from the Neo World Program in which they have been imprisoned; however, Izuru's Hajime personality instead convinces the remaining Remnants to remain in the program, leading to Junko's deletion by a new manifestation of Usami.